Telmate/terraform-provider-proxmox/docs/resources/lxc_guest.md

 ### DNS Reference

 The `dns` field is used to configure the DNS settings.
-It may ony be specified once.
+It may only be specified once.

 | Argument      | Type    | Default Value | Description |
 |:--------------|---------|---------------|:------------|